Interested in the wonderful world of nutrition and dietetics? Then you have come to the right place for a nutrition degree!

 The pursuit of a minor or Certificate is encouraged and should easily integrate into a plan of study.
 Please consult with your advisor for guidance.

-Students interested in pursuing a graduate program in dietetics should note that admission to such programs is competitive and specific admission requirements vary.
+Students interested in pursuing a graduate program in dietetics, like UWM’s MPH-Nutrition and Dietetics program, should note that admission to such programs is competitive and specific admission requirements vary.
 To maximize the likelihood of admission, it is recommended that pre-dietetics students strive to attain a 3.0 cumulative GPA (or higher) and 3.0 GPA (or higher, with no grade lower than C) for any pre-dietetics courses.